ansys/pyhps/doc/source/getting_started/index.rst

 .. _note-2:

-**[2]** In PyHPS 0.11.X, functionalities related to task definition templates are only compatible with HPS 1.3.45 and later.
+**[2]** In PyHPS 0.11.X or higher, functionalities related to task definition templates are only compatible with HPS 1.3.45 and later.

-.._note-3:
+.. _note-3:

 **[3]** In PyHPS 0.12.X, functionalities related to Route Creation Service (RCS) are only compatible with HPS 1.4.10 and later.